Breeze Airways Breeze Airways

 Breeze Airways

-Breeze Airways, legally Breeze Aviation Group, Inc., is an American low-cost airline headquartered in Cottonwood Heights, Utah.
+Breeze Airways is an American low-cost airline headquartered in Cottonwood Heights, Utah.
 The airline was founded by David Neeleman, who previously co-founded Morris Air, WestJet, JetBlue, and Azul Linhas Aereas.

 Unlike the typical all-economy business model of most low-cost carriers (LCCs), Breeze proposed intentions to offer low-cost and first-class options.
 Proposals included some common LCC features such as a point-to-point route network, extra fees for additional services, and initially a single aircraft type, but the airline did not intend to operate only a single cabin class of service.
 Additionally, its aircraft would not feature seatback screens for its in-flight entertainment, instead suggesting entertainment through personal electronic devices.